zac7777/Entropy/Entropy/Classes/Zealot.md

 ###### Moves
 *Deep Breath:* 1 AP, you lose all spell focus, until end of turn your attacks have -5 Accuracy, this may only be activated up to four times per turn

-*Psych Up:* 3 AP, until end of turn your attacks have -20 Accuracy and your spells have -2 Minimum rolls, but damage rolls you make this turn have advantage, and any creature you hit either succeeds the avoidance roll or will be stunned
+*Psych Up:* 3 AP, until end of turn your attacks have -20 Accuracy and your spells have -2 Minimum rolls, but damage rolls you make this turn have advantage, and any creature you hit either succeeds the avoidance roll or will be Stunned

 Avoidance type: Endurance
 Roll minimum: 5